-To support the teacher in tracking each child's Jigsaw Learning progress throughout the year, there is an overview sheet for each child: 'My Learning Progress This Year.'
-This sheet has the three attainment descriptors for each Puzzle (Puzzles 2-6).
-After each assessment task, the teacher, using a best-fit approach, decides whether the child is working at, towards or beyond and highlights the appropriate descriptor box on that child's overview sheet.
-This sheet gives a quick visual representation of where the child is in each Puzzle.
+To support the teacher in tracking each child's Jigsaw Learning progress throughout the year, three attainment descriptors for each Puzzle are available on Insight (the online tracking system used by this school).
+After each assessment task, the teacher, using a best-fit approach, decides whether the child is working at, towards or beyond and records this against their name.